Strategy

 That's the thing about daily challenges.
 They get under your skin.
 What starts as "oh, I'll just do one quick round" turns into a ritual, then an obsession, then a data collection project where you're tracking your scores in a spreadsheet at 6 AM because you want to know if your Tuesday performance is statistically different from your Thursday performance.
 (It is.
 Tuesdays are worse.
 I have no explanation for this.)

 I tested this on myself.
 For three weeks, I played the daily challenge at three different times: morning (within that 2-4 hour window), afternoon (around 3 PM), and evening (after 9 PM).
 The results were embarrassingly clear.
 My morning scores averaged 23% higher than my evening scores.
 Twenty-three percent.
-That's not a rounding error — that's the difference between a mediocre run and a genuinely good one.
+That's not a rounding error.
+That's the difference between a mediocre run and a genuinely good one.

 When the grid appears, don't touch anything.
 Don't start tracing letters.
 Just look.
 Five seconds.
 Maybe ten.
 Let your eyes wander across the entire board without trying to form a specific word.

-The parallel is direct: don't force long words.
+Don't force long words.
 Let them emerge while you're efficiently harvesting the short ones.

 When a beginner looks at the letters T-I-O-N, they see four individual letters.
 When an expert looks at those same letters, they see one chunk: -TION.
 A suffix.
 A building block.
-Their brain doesn't process four things — it processes one thing, and that one thing immediately suggests dozens of words: action, motion, nation, station, portion.
+Their brain doesn't process four things.
+It processes one thing, and that one thing immediately suggests dozens of words: action, motion, nation, station, portion.

 Expert word game players don't read boards letter by letter.
 They see clusters. -ING, -ED, -NESS, UN-, RE-, PRE-.
 They see common consonant pairs: TH, CH, SH, STR.
 They see vowel patterns: -ATE, -IZE, -OUS.
 Each of these chunks is a single unit in working memory, not three or four separate letters.